KentenRoth/100DaysOfCode/README.md

 I got up early today to get some coding in before anyone got out of bed.
 I feel really good about mongo and the next step is to see how mongoose can fit in and make everything run together.
 I really hope that maybe after I get this section done I could start a project!
 I have a couple ideas and hopefully I can get them to come together and push them live.
 I still plan on learning SQL, but I want to get my projects pushed live before that.
 I might end up pushing SQL to my next 100 days of code so I can start building on my projects.

 ---

+Day 29

+I got in a good amount of coding today.
+Don't feel like i progressed much, but i did fix some issues and errors that i was running into.
+Felt good to knocj out bugs without using google.

+---